FAQs

 How do I adopt a rabbit?

 Please refer to our Adoption FAQs.
+This includes information about adopting a friend for your rabbit (bonding).

 What is your adoption fee?